wp_nav_menu()WP 3.0.0

 'walker' => new My_Walker_Nav_Menu(),

-BEM menu with filters
+BEM menu using filters

 <ul class="menu menu--main menu--horizontal">